Moreland Gap Shelter to Damascus, VA: Days 38-42

 After setting up his tent, he crawls inside for the night.

 I wake up and start packing before 5:00 am - I must pick up a mail drop at Kincora Hostel today - just in time to catch a glimpse of 84 folding up his tent.
-He and I briefly share a look of mild bewilderment, both of us shocked to see someone else up so early, before he hoists his pack onto his shoulders and heads out of camp.
+We briefly share a look of mild bewilderment, both of us shocked to see someone else up so early, before he hoists his pack onto his shoulders and heads out of camp.

 After passing the ruins of a cabin and coming to a road, I find a sign for Kincora Hostel nailed to a tree.
 A short walk later, I find myself in front of a rustic cottage covered with English Ivy.
 84 sits on the side porch, in front of a wooden table topped with a large plate of cat food.
 “Bob’ll be back soon.
 He just left to shuttle some people out,” he tells me.